academic/awesome-datascience/README.md

 - [Data Science London](https://datasciencelondon.org/) Data Science London is a non-profit organization dedicated to the free, open, dissemination of data science.
   We are the largest data science community in Europe.
   We are more than 3,190 data scientists and data geeks in our community.
-- [Datawrangling](https://datawrangling.com/) by Peter Skomoroch.
+- [Datawrangling](http://www.datawrangling.org) by Peter Skomoroch.
 MACHINE LEARNING, DATA MINING, AND MORE
 - [Quora Data Science](https://www.quora.com/topic/Data-Science) - Data Science Questions and Answers from experts
 - [Siah](https://openresearch.wordpress.com/) a PhD student at Berkeley
-- [Data Science Report](https://datasciencereport.com/) MDS, Inc. Helps Build Careers in Data Science, Advanced Analytics, Big Data Architecture, and High Performance Software Engineering
 - [Louis Dorard](https://www.ownml.co/blog/) a technology guy with a penchant for the web and for data, big and small
 - [Machine Learning Mastery](https://machinelearningmastery.com/) about helping professional programmers to confidently apply machine learning algorithms to address complex problems.
 - [Daniel Forsyth](https://www.danielforsyth.me/) - Personal Blog